aliakseiz/ipso/README.md

 - Export registry to YAML-file
 - Import registry from file
 - Compare two registries
-- Find objects and resources by ID
+- Find objects and resources by ID and version
 - Find resources by object ID and resource ID
 - Sanitize objects and resources text fields
 ---

 ## Usage examples

-Initialize registry from OMA API:
+Initialize a registry from OMA API:
 ```go
 reg, err := registry.New(registry.DefaultConfiguration())
 ```